Promotion to the 3. Liga: 2023–24

+Nordost received again a third direct promotion.
+Nord and Bayern were reallocated promotion play-off spots.

+The order of the legs was determined by a draw during the DFB's match committee meeting in June 2023.
+The matches are scheduled to take place on 29 May and 2 June 2024.

+2024–25

+Bayern received again a third direct promotion.
+Nord and Nordost were reallocated promotion play-off spots.

+The order of the legs was determined by a draw.

 Statistics

 Since the introduction of the 3.
 Liga in the 2008–09 season, Borussia Dortmund II (2009 and 2012) and Holstein Kiel (2009 and 2013) have both been promoted twice from the Regionalliga.

 VfL Wolfsburg II (2014 and 2016), SV Elversberg (2016 and 2017), and Waldhof Mannheim (2016 and 2017) have all failed twice in the promotion play-offs.

 Since the introduction of the promotion play-offs, the second leg has gone into extra time four times.
 Two of the occasions saw a winner after the extra period, while two matches were decided by a penalty shoot-out after no additional goals were scored.
 On the other hand, the away goals rule has decided the winner of a tie on two occasions.